Nathan Roberts, MD, PhD

-Consider joining EMRA’s resident and fellow-run research committee.
+Consider joining EMRA’s resident- and fellow-run Research Committee.
 There are many ways to get involved with the committee, and it’s a great way to connect with other residents interested in EM research.
 SAEM also offers great mentorship and collaboration for emergency medicine researchers, including trainees.

 Consider attending the national conferences including ACEP and SAEM.
-SAEM also has a number of regional conferences that you might consider attending to find out what is going on in your region, present your research, and to make new contacts.
+SAEM also has a number of regional conferences that you might consider attending to find out what is going on in your region, present your research, and make new contacts.

 How to find a mentor

 The best way to find a mentor is at your home institution early in your residency.
 Find out which faculty members are active in research either by word of mouth or on your residency program’s website.
 Contact them to see if they would be willing to have you join an existing project they are working on or assist you in starting a project of your own.
-If they don’t have anything going on at the moment they might be able to direct you to a faculty member that does.
+If they don’t have anything going on at the moment they might be able to direct you to a faculty member who does.
 You can also reach out to mentors at other institutions if they are involved in research that you are really passionate about.
 Make sure to come prepared with questions for your mentor and schedule regular meetings.